xrdocs/design/_blogs/2022-07-01-cst-implementation-guide-5.md

 </div>

-## Segment Routing Traffic Engineering (SRTE) and Services Integration
+## Segment Routing Traffic Engineering (SR-TE) and Services Integration

-This section shows how to integrate Traffic Engineering (SRTE) with services.
+This section shows how to integrate Traffic Engineering (SR-TE) with services.
 ODN is configured by first defining a global ODN color associated with specific SR Policy constraints.
 The color and BGP next-hop address on the service route will be used to dynamically instantiate a SR Policy to the remote VPN endpoint.

 ### On Demand Next-Hop (ODN) configuration – IOS-XR